 The “why” behind this research is simple: we wanted to uncover the way growth marketing agencies sell their services and close new clients.
 You see, nowadays we experience the spread of misinformation, the quick ones win, and so do “growth hacks” that promise growth equal to Dropbox, Airbnb, and Robinhood.
 However, most times, these promises don’t come easy.

 What We Did (and How)

 1) First, we did online research using terms like “growth marketing agency,” or “growth hacking agency.”

-To be clear: we knew most of these agencies since we work in the same industry.
-The point was not to make a list of direct and indirect competitors, but to follow the journey anyone searching for a growth marketing agency could follow.
+To be clear: we’ve known most of these growth marketing agencies since we work in the same industry.
+The point was not to make a list of direct and indirect competitors but to follow the journey anyone searching for a growth marketing agency, could follow.